 Use Cash over High Interest Rate Credit Cards

 When carrying cash you can only spend what you have.
 With your credit card in hand over spending is much easier to do and it happens more often than not.
 Give yourself a daily, weekly and monthly budget and stick to it.
 If you decided you can spend $20 per day and you spend $10 on coffee and a muffin for breakfast then you only have $10 for the rest of the day.

 Obtain a Debt Consolidation Loan

 Most people do not think this as a money saving tip, yet if you have multiple high interest rate credit cards and you have gotten close to the limit on all of them, then a debt consolidation loan might work for you.
 These types of loans consolidate multiple debts into a single monthly payment instead of several payments at different times of the month.
 When you make your debt consolidation loan payments each and every month, on time and in full, this pattern of good payment will in effect help your credit score.
-We have more information on unsecured debt consolidation available for you.
+We have more information on paying off debts with a loan for debt consolidation available for you.

-Following these simple tips should help you down the path of a debt free life.
-Putting your money where it counts, not purchasing what you don’t need and saving for your future.
+Following these simple tips should help you get out of debt.
+Just remember when paying off debts, put your money where it counts, not purchasing what you don’t need and saving for your future.